jabamaus/jaba/README.md

 - add id as a read only attr to all types
 - sortable arrays must be of same type
 - Do something with help strings
+- check that only arrays and hashes can be exported